 Step 3: Mix Paint and Medium

-In a mixing palette or container, squeeze out the desired amount of skin-safe acrylic paint.
-Add skin-safe media to the paint, such as glycerin or aloe vera gel.
+Squeeze out the desired amount of skin-safe acrylic paint on a mixing palette or container.
+Add skin-safe media, such as glycerin or aloe vera gel, to the paint.

 Step 4: Blend Thoroughly